Docs Menu

 API Access

-You can create an M0 free cluster using the Clusters API resource.
-You can create only one M0 free cluster per project.
+You can create an M0 Free cluster using the Clusters API resource.
+You can create one M0 Free cluster per project.
+However if you have sales contracts with MongoDB, you might be able to deploy more M0 clusters per project.
+To learn more, contact a MongoDB sales representative.

 Atlas Alerts